The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : There are no strangers among those who seek God's mercy.
 Bithiah

-: All who thirst for freedom, may come with us.
-The shadow of death will pass over us tonight.
-And tomorrow, we will see the light of freedom.
+: All who thirst for freedom may come with us.
+The darkness of death will pass over us tonight, and tomorrow the light of freedom will shine upon us as we go forth from Egypt.
 Bithiah

 : I shall go with you, Moses.
 Miriam